 If you are not sure where to go, follow the sign “Toutes directions” which means “all directions”.
 It will generally lead you to a bigger road that will have more signage.

 Yes, I know, even in North America we have the “right of way”.
 The French “Right of way” is exceptional in that even a smaller country road on the right may have priority unless they have a specific sign saying otherwise.

 So even if a single lane road is coming up on a two-lane road, the driver of the two-lane road may legally be obliged to slow down and/or stop to cede the right of way to the other driver.

-21. You may have to stay on the right in order to turn left
+22. Stay on the right to turn left